AlexBlack2202/mrz-extractor/README.md

 Check out `test` folder where you can upload your own images of documents and test extraction of MRZ areas.

 __A note of warning__: currently extraction works only for two and three line MRZ areas.

+### Contributing

+I am __not__ a professional JavaScript developer and this is my first try at creating something useful with JavaScript.
+Any contribution to this repository is welcome via pull request.